[This article was last updated on January 24, 2017]

 Pros: Comfortable; large capacity

-Cons: Many are awkward to carry off the bike; easily stolen if left on the bike
+Cons: Many are awkward to carry off the bike; easily stolen if left on the bike; negative effect on handling

 Pros: Capable of carrying large and inconvenient loads up to and including dogs and small children; minimal effect on bike handling;